 Kenneth Falconer | University of St Andrews

 Kenneth Falconer is a mathematician who specialises in Fractal Geometry and related topics.
-He is Professor of Pure Mathematics at the University of St Andrews and a member of the Analysis Research Group of the School of Mathematics and Statistics.
-He was an undergraduate (graduating as a Wrangler), research student and Research Fellow at Corpus Christi College, Cambridge, and became a Lecturer and then a Reader at the University of Bristol before moving to St Andrews in 1993.
+He is Regius Professor of Mathematics at the University of St Andrews and a member of the Analysis Research Group of the School of Mathematics and Statistics.
+He was an undergraduate (graduating as a Wrangler), research student and Research Fellow at Corpus Christi College, Cambridge.
+He became a Lecturer and then a Reader at the University of Bristol before being appointed Professor at St Andrews in 1993.
+He was appointed Regius Professor in 2017.

-He has spoken at many major international conferences on fractal geometry and analysis.
-He was Principal Organiser of the four month Programme on Fractal Mathematics and Applications at the Isaac Newton Institute in Cambridge from January to April 1999.
-This highly successful Programme attracted leading mathematicians and physicists from across the world for discussion and collaboration on the mathematics of fractals.
-He has been a Visitng Professor at a number of universities including Oregon State University and the Australian National University, Canberra.
+Kenneth has spoken at many major international conferences on fractal geometry and analysis.
+He was Principal Organiser of the four month Programme on Fractal Mathematics and Applications at the Isaac Newton Institute in Cambridge from January to April 1999, and Co-organiser of a Programme on Fractals and Dynamics at the Mittag-Leffler Institute near Stockholm from September to December 2017.
+He was Chair of the British Mathematical Colloquium 2018 held in St Andrews.
+He has been a Visiting Professor at a number of universities including Oregon State University and the Australian National University, Canberra, as well as at the Isaac Newton Institute on several occasions.

 He was elected a Fellow of the Royal Society of Edinburgh in 1998.
 He was a member of the Council of the London Mathematical Society for 9 years and was their Publications Secretary from 2006-09.
 He has also has served on the General Committee of the Edinburgh Mathematical Society.
 He is on the Editorial Boards of Advances in Mathematics, Fractals, Journal of Fractal Geometry, and Mathematical Proceedings of the Cambridge Philosophical Society.

 Kenneth's main leisure activity is long distance walking and hillwalking.
 He has twice climbed all the Munros (Scottish hills over 3000ft), as well as all the Corbetts (2500-2999ft).
-He is a keen member of the Long Distance Walkers Association, and was Chairman from 2000-03 and Editor of their magazine Strider from 1987-92 and from 2007-12.
-He has completed the last 30 of the LDWA's annual hundred mile continuous cross-country walks in times ranging from 26 to 32 hours.
+He is an active member of the Long Distance Walkers Association, and was Chairman from 2000-03 and Editor of their magazine Strider from 1987-92 and from 2007-12.
+He has completed the 33 of the LDWA's annual hundred mile continuous cross-country walks in times around from 26 to 32 hours.
 He is a Centurion and a member of the Marilyn Hall of Fame.

 Telephone: 01334 476161 Ext.
 3733